jevndev/multi-modal-filtering-example/README.md

 A small demo of different classes of multi modal filtering techniques

+**This project is currently undergoing development and is not in its minimal working state yet**

 ## Description

 In this analysis, various state estimation techniques are applied to a simulated target and their accuracies are compared.
 The target to be filtered loosely follows three modes; staying stationary,